sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 ### 📜 License

-MIT License © 2025 Sudhir Silwal
+Apache License 2.0 © 2025 Sudhir Silwal

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.